leifliddy/podman-openwrt-builder-zyxel/README.md

 # login to the container
 podman exec -it openwrt_builder /bin/bash

-# once inside the container, run this script to build cemu
+# once inside the container, run this script to build an openwrt image for each profile
 /root/scripts/01-build.openwrt.sh

 # the resulting openwrt image(s) will be copied to the /output directory which is shared with the host system